KoltonStarr/Tugboat-MemoryDB-Redis/README.md

 # Tugboat-MemoryDB-Redis
 All things to do with MemoryDB and Redis!
+This project is designed to help you quickly get up and running with MemoryDB for Redis.

+This project really has 2 parts to it:
+- Local testing and tom-foolery with standalone Redis.
+- Configuring and deploying a MemoryDB with Redis cluser in your AWS account.

+## Pre-requisites
+- You must have the Docker engine installed and running on the host machine you are using(local or remote).
+- You must have an AWS account.
+- You must have your AWS CLI configured on your host machine with an IAM role that has the appropriate access to MemoryDB.

-## Overview
+## Project Overview & File Tour
-Installing and using Redis locally in a Docker container seemed the easiest thing to do.
+Installing and using Redis locally in a Docker container is the easiest way to get started.

 This project uses the [Redis Stack](https://redis.io/docs/install/install-stack/) to fully utilize the Redis Insights UI that comes pre-installed along with several other useful features of Redis.

 The ```/local-data``` directory acts as a mounted volume for the redis server running in a container.
 It essentially acts as a dummy data folder for testing and experimentation.

-The ```/ex-binary-data-value``` directory is the golang source code (which uses the golang Redis SDK) for the executuable: ```set-file-data```.
-It is a simple program that can show how you can use the contents of a file as a value to a redis key.
+The ```set-file-data``` is an executable.
+It is a simple program that uses the Redis SDK to connect to the Redis server to show how you can store the contents of a file as a value to a redis key.
 You can store straight binary or some encoded representation of it like base64.

+If you are interested in ivestigating the source code of the aformentioned executable then take a peek inside the ```/_set-file-data-src``` directory.

 ## Getting Started
 To run the Redis Stack use the **run-redis.sh** script.
 If you have no already done so, run ```chmod +x run-redis.sh``` to